jaredponn/Fly-Plane-Fly/README.md

 Be sure to download the developer libraries as well.

 ### Installing the game
-Run:
+To build the project, issue the following commands
 ```
 git clone https://github.com/jaredponn/Fly-Plane-Fly.git
 cd Fly-Plane-Fly
 stack build
 ```
-This will build the project.
+That will build the project.

 While you are in the Fly-Plane-Fly folder, run the following command to start playing:
 ```
 stack exec fly-plane-fly
 ```